Mad Clip: Early life

-Mad Clip was born on May 25, 1987 in New York City as Panagiotis Peter Anastasopoulos.
-He came from a Greek-American family.
-Since 1999 onwards, he divided his life between Greece and US for many years, living in Paleo Faliro, the birth place of his father.
+Panagiotis Peter Anastasopoulos was born on May 25, 1987, in New York City to Greek parents.
+From 1999 onwards, he divided his life between Greece and US for many years.
+When in Greece, he was living in Paleo Faliro, the birthplace of his father.

 Career

-Rapper Taki Tsan helped Mad Clip to release the single Eimai Trelos at the age of 27.
+Mad Clip released the single Eimai Trelos at the age of 27.
 Shortly after he signed with Capital Music.
-He had been a member of Outkast Exellence O.E. since 2004 with Constantine The G and N.O.E., where he performed in English.
+He had been a member of Outkast Excellence O.E. since 2004 with Constantine The G and N.O.E., where he performed in English.

 He had lived in Greece permanently from 2016 until his death, where he became famous, despite his ambition to succeed abroad.
 Mad Clip expressed his preference for luxury living with expensive cars and clothes, both privately and in his songs.
-He was one of the most popular singers of recent years, with many of his songs topping greek charts.
-It has been reported that due to his work, Mad Clip has significantly contributed to the rise in popularity of trap music in Greece.
+He was one of the most popular singers of recent years, with many of his songs topping Greek charts.
+It has been reported that due to his work, Mad Clip has significantly contributed to the rise in popularity of trap music in Greece along with Sckroo.